 Khalsa Academy - Sefton Park

 Completed in 2023, Khalsa Academy balances heritage conservation with modern educational needs.
-We transformed the Grade II listed Victorian building, preserving and sensitively repairing its historic brickwork and features while upgrading fire safety to ensure compliance with Building Regulations.
+We transformed the Grade II listed Victorian building, preserving and sensitively repairing its historic brickwork and features while upgrading fire safety to ensure compliance with Building Regulations and improving its thermal performance.
 Internal spaces were reconfigured to create a dedicated Sixth Form Centre for Pioneer House, the main school building, providing older students with a space they can call their own, while still allowing interaction with younger pupils as they move between campus buildings.
+With a detailed investigation into the construction of the Victorian windows, and existing roof structures, we worked out how to increase the insulation value of both, providing a significant reduction in energy consumption for this part of the building.

 A key part of the project was the addition of a new multi-purpose hall, addressing a gap in the Academy's facilities.
 This flexible space is designed not only to provide the school with a large volume to accommodate a wide range of activities but also to sit sensitively within the context of the Grade II listed building.
 We designed the new façades to create visual harmony with the existing Victorian structure, echoing its materials: handmade clay tiles and Flemish bond red brickwork.
 The club tile pattern mirrors the geometry of the Victorian gables, strengthening the connection between old and new.